MagdalenaZda/analysis-of-frostbites/README.md

 * Imported raw clinical datasets in CSV format directly into Power BI.

 2.**Cleaning data**
-* In Power Query removed duplicates and to maintain calculation continuity, values marked as "<5" were replaced with a constant numerical value of 2 by Replace Values.
+* In Power Query removed duplicates to ensure statistical validity.
+* To maintain calculation continuity, values marked as "<5" were replaced with a constant numerical value of 2 by Replace Values.
 This approach enabled mathematical operations while maintaining an acceptable margin of statistical error.

 3.**Visualization**
 * Implemented "Top N" filters to isolate the 3 most frequent medical conditions, reducing visual clutter and focusing on high-impact diagnoses.